datastax/cassandra/src/java/org/apache/cassandra/db/tries/Trie.md

 Their usages will be further detailed in the [sections on sets](#trie-sets); there are also [alternative approaches we considered during development](#return-stop-alternatives).

+### Overflow position

+We often want to be able to skip over a subtrie to the next sibling of a node, for example when we have identified one of the substructure roots that we want to present to a consumer (e.g. a legacy partition).
+This is trivial to do if the node's incoming transition is not 255 (in forward direction) or 0 (in reverse), using `skipTo` and adding 1 to the encoded `incomingTransition` bits.
+To allow this trick to also work when the node's incoming position is at the boundary, we use 9 bits for the incoming transition to be able to encode 256 (forward) and -1 (reverse) for `skipTo` targets.

+These positions can be obtained by calling `Cursor.positionForSkippingBranch`.

 ## Merging two tries